-As this post also neatly co-incides with April Fools Day, we may perhaps join with "he who sits in the heavens" and laugh at the cosmic joke perpetrated on those narcissistic scholars and theologians who looked into the pool of scripture, saw themselves reflected there, and fashioned the fantasy known as "Jesus Christ" according to their image, their likeness, their values, and their delusions of grandeur.
+On this day, we may perhaps join with "he who sits in the heavens" and laugh at the cosmic joke perpetrated on those narcissistic scholars and theologians who looked into the pool of scripture, saw themselves reflected there, and fashioned the fantasy known as "Jesus Christ" according to their image, their likeness, their values, and their delusions of grandeur.

 This god-man bears no resemblance to the man known to his contemporaries as Yeshua Hanotzri.